(By: dinggol araneta divinagracia -INM Global Network)

 Alcalde Jose Ma.
 Gay was the last Spanish Alcalde Mayor of Iloilo and the son of Vicente Gay and Trinidad Ditching Soriano, daughter of Don Anselmo Soriano y Flores (Molo Gobernadorcillo-1860) and Maria Dy Ching of Binondo, Manila.
 The "Plazoleta Gay" in downtown Iloilo City was named after him.

-The symbolic formal surrender was negotiated by a committee composed of members of the Revolutionary Council; namely: Jovito Servando Yusay, Ramon Avanceña, Francisco Felipe Villanueva and with Francisco Ditching Soriano and Gen. Pablo Soriano Araneta as requested by the Alcalde-Mayor being his first cousins.
+The symbolic formal surrender was negotiated by a committee composed of members of the Revolutionary Council; namely: Jovito Servando Yusay, Ramon Avanceña, Francisco Felipe Villanueva and with Francisco Guzman Soriano and Gen. Pablo Soriano Araneta as requested by the Alcalde-Mayor being his first cousins.
 Also present was Don Juan de Leon, who was later appointed first Presidente- Ciudad de Iloilo under the Estado Federal de Bisayas that replaced Señor Gay.

 The Revolutionary Forces led by Gen. Martin Delgado (General-en-Gefe), Gen. Pablo Araneta, Gen. Leandro Fullon of Antique and Gen. Esteban Contreras of Capiz, after several fierced battles had already taken all the towns in Panay.
 While the revolucionarios under Gen. Roque Lopez of Jaro, Gen. Quintin Salas of Dumangas, Gen. Teresa Magbanua of Pototan, Gen. Adriano Hernandez of Dingle, Gen. Angel Corteza of Molo and others had already encircled the whole City of Iloilo.